Asashou/notes/13_clustering/13_clustering.md

 - After enough iterations, cluster centers will stop moving, and cluster membership of each point will become stable.
 - Simple, fast, but it has some limitations:
-    - need to specify how many clusters you want it to find
-        - that's what the 'k' in k-means refers to
+    - need to specify how many clusters you want it to find (hence the 'k' in k-means)
     - because it uses only distance to assign points to clusters, it performs poorly for elongated clusters

 - *k-means demo and exercises*